 Modern Wedding Photography is not like it used to be.
 "Stand there, smile.
 Stop, don't move.
 Can everybody just look this way.....".
 Things have moved on since then.
-Couples have become much more discerning, probably due to the age range of people getting married now being much more photographically savvy due to social media and all that encompasses.
-So, we photographers have had to move with the times and move with the trends.
+Couples have become much more discerning, probably due to the age range of people getting married now being much more photographically savvy because of social media and all that encompasses.
+So, John Woodward Photography has had to move with the times and move with the trends.
 I like to think that my style reflects that.
 I have shot weddings "old school" in the past, yes, but I certainly never felt comfortable doing it.
 For me, the direction and style of modern wedding photography has gone in, even in the last 5 years or so, suits me much more.
 I for one am glad, as this was how I always wanted clients to see my work.....as I see it.
 My style gives you much more of a sense of the day, the sights, the emotions, rather than being stuttered, posed, unnatural.

 What will be the memories you have from your big day in 10, 20, 30 years time?
 I would imagine less so in your head, but the pictures you have.
 They should evoke those senses back to relive, rather than be your only memory.
 A story rather than a "picture-bite".

 I try to do this by using skills and experience to help frame a shot, know the light, ensure I anticipate the moment coming.
 Composition doesn't always have to be technically spot on.
 Move away from the traditional and it gives you something different.
 As has been said many times, "know the rules so you can break them".

 Of course its hard choosing your photographer for your big day.
 There are so many styles and approaches out there that it can be dazzling and ultimately confusing.
 But I guess I like to sum up my style of work for wedding photography like this: